Analy Rodriguez

-The residents are considered competent and independent in the practice of orthopedic surgery at the completion of their training in the following rotations:
+The residents are considered competent and independent in the practice of orthopedic surgery after their training in the following rotations:

 The residents are part of the Department of Orthopedic Surgery from the time of the match.
 The first year is a rotating surgical internship with rotations including musculoskeletal radiology, physical medicine and rehabilitation (PM&R), rheumatology, general surgery, and six months of orthopedics.
-First year rotations provide a broad exposure to those surgical and medicine-based subspecialties which are integral to orthopedic surgery training.
+First-year rotations provide broad exposure to those surgical and medicine-based subspecialties that are integral to orthopedic surgery training.
+During your first year, we also have the PGY 1 residents attend the AO Basic Course through AO Trauma.

-During the second year, the focus is placed on developing basic operative and diagnostic skills, heavily weighted toward exposure in traumatic and adult orthopedics.
+During the second year, the focus is placed on developing basic operative and diagnostic skills, heavily weighted toward exposure to traumatic and adult orthopedics.

 Emphasis is placed on further refining surgical skills with a specific focus on the management of the upper and lower extremities, spine, and sports medicine.
 An elective rotation and research rotation also occur in the third year.